mitranim/jisp/readme.md

 * Embedding of operator-functions to allow passing them around by name (e.g. `(arr.sort >)`).
 * Compiler error messages for when special forms like `=` and `quote`, as well as JS keywords, are met outside their destined place (first element in list).
 * Lexer or parser error messages for common but hard to spot errors like infix `+`.
+* Polyfill for the browser compatibility layer.
+* A webpage.

 ## ToDo Wishlist